material-components/material-components-web/packages/mdc-dialog/README.md

 Data Attributes | Description
 --- | ---
 `data-mdc-dialog-button-default` | Optional.
 Add to a button to indicate that it is the default action button (see Default Action Button section above).
-`data-mdc-dialog-element-focus` | Optional.
+`data-mdc-dialog-initial-focus` | Optional.
 Add to an element to indicate that it is the element to initially focus on after the dialog has opened.
-This is the element that should be passed in to `Adapter#getInitialFocusEl`.

 ## `MDCDialog` Properties and Methods